 Overview of Washington Taxes

 Washington has no personal income tax.
-The state has some of the highest sales taxes in the country.
-Washington property taxes rank among the top 20 in the nation.
+The state has some of the highest sales taxes in the country, though.
+Washington property taxes rank in the middle when compared to other states.
+Retired?
+Use our Retirement Income Tax Calculator.

 Your Income Taxes Breakdown